Available Built-in Tools

 Using Built-in Tools

+Using built-in tools is the same as using any other custom durable tool that you have created except for one difference: you can override built-in tools by using the same name.
 For example, if you created a durable tool named “hangUp” and then provide that tool by name (i.e. not by the toolId), then your tool would be used instead of the built-in hangUp tool.
+Add built-in tools when creating agents, calls, or call stages:Using Tool Names

 Using Tool IDs